purarue/keyvol/README.md

 # keyvol

-An interactive interface for `pamixer`/`pactl` to control system volume.
+An interactive terminal interface for `pamixer`/`pactl` to control system volume.

 Run: `keyvol`